Support to Dialogue Forums

 How to communicate about these activities?

-Use multiple formats to reach diverse audiences, such as community meetings, local radio broadcasts, and digital channels.
+Use multiple formats to reach diverse audiences, such as community meetings, local radio broadcasts and digital channels.
 Clear and accessible communication raises awareness and encourages community participation.

-1. High-Level or Political Dialogues: When discussions involve political leaders or contentious topics, discretion is essential to prevent misinterpretation or premature exposure of tentative agreements, which could increase polarization or undermine the process.
+1. High-level or political dialogues: When discussions involve political leaders or contentious topics, discretion is essential to prevent misinterpretation or premature exposure of tentative agreements, which could increase polarization or undermine the process.

-2. Community-Level Dialogues: Sensitive issues like ethnic tensions may benefit from privacy, allowing participants to express themselves openly.
+2. Community-level dialogues: Sensitive issues like ethnic tensions may benefit from privacy, allowing participants to express themselves openly.
 This confidentiality is crucial for addressing deep-rooted conflicts effectively.

-3. 3.Safety and Security Concerns: In volatile areas, limiting communication protects participants fro
+3. Safety and security concerns: In volatile areas, limiting communication protects participants from potential repercussions, such as retaliation or public backlash.

 6.